 Dinner Patties: Our Dinner Patties feed cats’ natural cravings through abundant protein and no fillers or artificial ingredients.
 All you need to do is crumble the patties into your cat’s bowl and add water.
 You can’t force a cat to drink water so mixing that hydration into our dinner patties is a delicious way to ensure your cat is getting the water and nutrients they need while maximizing flavor.
 Speaking of flavor … which variety will be your kitty’s fave?

 - Duck Freeze-Dried Dinner Patties

 Frozen Food: Vital Cat® frozen food is made at the peak of freshness to retain moisture, so it’s a great choice to keep your cat hydrated.
 Check out some of our popular frozen pet food below!

-While you’re picking a flavor of mini patties or grain-free frozen food, make sure to browse the rest of our cat food, treats and snacks, and supplements.
+While you’re picking a flavor of mini patties or grain-free frozen food, make sure to browse the rest of our cat food, treats and snacks, and toppers.
 All our products are made to retain active nutritional elements your cat needs.